sylikc/jpegview/current/readme.txt

 *********

 [1.0.27]
-Replaced Intel JPEG library by Turbo JPEG (tjpeg)
-This replacement has many reasons:
+Replaced Intel JPEG library by Turbo JPEG (tjpeg, http://sourceforge.net/projects/libjpeg-turbo/) This replacement has many reasons:
 - The Intel library license was not an open source type license
 - Newer versions of the Intel library are not free of charge.
 The old versions are not supported by Intel anymore.